Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 To celebrate St. David’s Day, the people of Wales are known for wearing daffodils and leeks aside from the traditional Welsh dress.

 Leeks are worn in honor of St. David’s guidance during a battle against the Saxons.
-He is said to have told the warriors of Welsh to wear leeks to distinguish themselves from their opponents.
-Leeks, then, became a national symbol after the Welsh won the fight.
-It also became an ornament that Welsh people wear in celebrating St. David’s Day.
+He is said to have told the warriors of Wales to wear leeks to distinguish themselves from their opponents.
+Leeks became a national symbol after the Welsh won the fight.
+They also became an ornament that Welsh people wear in celebrating St. David’s Day.

-When compared to the traditional Welsh ties of leeks, the daffodil has recently gained national significance.
-During the 19th century, it became famous among women when Welsh-born Prime Minister David Lloyd George wore it to celebrate St. David’s Day.
+Compared to the traditional Welsh ties of leeks, the daffodil has recently gained national significance.
+In the 19th century, it became famous among women when Welsh-born Prime Minister David Lloyd George wore it to celebrate St. David’s Day.

-Several children also dress up in traditional clothing of Wales.
-These types of clothes are mostly worn by women in rural Wales during the late 1800s and early 1900s.
+Several children also dress up in traditional Welsh clothing.
+These types of clothes were mostly worn by women in rural Wales during the late 1800s and early 1900s.
 A white shawl and a black cap are also worn, with many wearing a yellow daffodil attached to the attire.

 Boys also have a traditional St David’s Day outfit that includes a waistcoat, a cap, and a bowtie in the same colors.